Coors Light: Controversial can advertising claims

 In August 2013, the advertising industry's self-regulatory unit referred Coors Light ad claims to the Federal Trade Commission (FTC).
 The claims that the FTC considered ad challenging included, “the world's most refreshing can", "beer on the inside, science on the outside" and "smoother, more refreshing pour", implying that the can was somehow technologically superior to other beer cans and provides a more refreshing beverage experience.

 According to the National Advertising Division (NAD), Coors declined to provide a substantive response to the challenge.
 Coors defended the claims as either puffery or truthful.
 The company also told NAD that the television, radio and digital campaigns would be permanently discontinued by the end of September 2013.

 International markets

 In order to expand Molson Coors brand portfolio outside of its major markets (US, UK, Canada), Molson Coors established Molson Coors International in 2008.
-MCI operates in three primary regions; Asia, Europe, Latin America and the Caribbean.
+MCI operates in four primary regions; Asia, Europe, Latin America and the Caribbean.
 Coors Light, as a signature brand of Molson Coors, was introduced in the new markets.
 The world's sixth-largest brewer, which also makes Molson Canadian, Carling and Blue Moon, was trying to diversify beyond its core markets.